jhahspu/cpj/readme.md

     print('creating remote project: ' + str(sys.argv[1]))

 // ToDo:
-// define a function to handle each case
+// Define a function to handle each case
+// Also we could implement multiple types of projects
+// For example we could say "cpj folder_name  l html" to create an HTML project, etc..
 ```